Occupational Safety and Health

 • Awaress of the Company’s safety and health practices

-• Lectures and practical exercises on various safety technologies
+• Lectures and practical exercises on various safety engineers

 Human error prevention and analysis training